Patricia Devine: Recent publications

-Devine, together with William T. L. Cox, Lyn Abramson and Steven Hollon, recently proposed the integrated perspective on prejudice and depression, which unites cognitive theories of depression with theories of prejudice, casting them in a common terminology and identifying ways that depression research can inform prejudice research and vice versa.
+William T. L. Cox, Lyn Abramson, Devine, and Steven Hollon, proposed the integrated perspective on prejudice and depression, which unites cognitive theories of depression with theories of prejudice, casting them in a common terminology and identifying ways that depression research can inform prejudice research and vice versa.
+This model has been used to adapt evidence-based clinical psychology methodologies, like cognitive behavioral therapy to enhance Devine and colleagues' bias intervention work with the bias habit-breaking training.

 Devine, along with William T. L. Cox, Alyssa Bischmann, and Janet Hyde at the University of Wisconsin-Madison, have suggested that “gaydar” is an alternate label for using stereotypes to infer orientation (e.g., inferring that fashionable men are gay) (2015).
 These studies have revealed that orientation is not visible from the face—participants did, however, readily infer orientation from stereotypic attributes (e.g., fashion, career).
 Compared to a control group, people stereotyped more when led to believe in gaydar, whereas people stereotyped less when told gaydar is an alternate label for stereotyping.
 It was concluded that “gaydar” serves as a legitimizing myth that disguises and perpetuates stereotyping.